-Light a scented / incense stick (agarbatti), and let it burn for 10 s, then put out the flame and keep it aside.
+Light a incense stick (agarbatti), and let it burn for 10 s, then put out the flame and keep it aside.
+(The incense stick should have burning stub)

 Take potassium permanganate in a test tube.
 Hold the test tube with a test tube holder and heat it over the flame of spirit lamp.
 Oxygen is released on heating of potassium permanganate.